Veevfor/ehrQL_Analysis/blog/index.md

 - Which features are written in code but never run.
 - How feature use has changed over time.

-This kind of deeper analysis could also help the team spot projects that may need support or are still relying on older approaches, while highlighting trends in how ehrQL is adopted and used across the community.
+A deeper analysis could also help the team spot projects that may need support or are still relying on older approaches, while highlighting trends in how ehrQL is adopted and used across the community.

-If anyone is interested in this work, please feel free to contact me at bennett@phc.ox.ac.uk
+I have created a [public GitHub repo](https://github.com/Veevfor/ehrQL_Analysis) for this project and If anyone is interested in this work, please feel free to contact me at bennett@phc.ox.ac.uk